Document Fields & Coding

 - Creating a Privilege Code in Discovery

-- Creating a Confidentiality Code in Discovery
+- Creating a Confidentiality Code

-- Creating (custom) Fields in Discovery
+- Creating Custom Fields in Discovery

 - Custom Coding